-Reducing churn is about meeting customer expectations, and customers expect personalized service.
+Reducing churn is about meeting customer expectations, and customers expect personalised service.

 At some level, people will always want face-to-face interaction, particularly with their bank, but multichannel engagement can enhance this — and ensure it’s your bank they want that interaction with.

-Something as simple as customizing your SMS campaign messages can start to build this personalization.
+Something as simple as customising your SMS campaign messages can start to build this personalisation.
 Automating simple tasks via chatbots gets everyday customer service issues dealt with in a timely, convenient manner, whilst retaining a sense of dialog and interaction.